Holy League (1684): Dissolution

 Under the terms of the League, it was to be terminated at the end of the war with the Ottomans.
 When peace was brought forward in 1697, the League was quick to accept and put an end to the war for multiple reasons.
 The members, especially the Holy Roman Empire, needed to relocate troops to the opposite side of Europe nearing the end of 1698, where the issue of the succession of the Spanish crown loomed; death of the childless Charles II of Spain was imminent and the rest of Europe saw a chance to claim part of Spain for their own.
 The Venetians were holding onto newly gained territory at a great cost, to which the only end was peace.
 The death of Sobieski III in 1696 had halted the Polish advances significantly, as had financial issues and a lack of support from the Diet.

 Peace was officially made between the founding three members of the Holy League and the Ottoman Empire on January 26, 1699, through the signing of the Treaty of Karlowitz.
-While Russia would not sign the treaty, and would not agree to a truce for another year, this marked the end of the Ottoman threat to Vienna and Cracow and thus the end of the Holy League.
+While Russia would not sign the treaty, and would not agree to a truce for another year, this marked the end of the Ottoman threat to Vienna and Kraków and thus the end of the Holy League.